Our Partners Can Send Their Students to Study Abroad at Our International Campuses

 The Webster International Network of Schools (WINS) program creates partnerships between Webster University and U.S. universities to provide access to our global campus network.
-Webster is a private non-profit university with nearly 17,000 students studying at campus locations in North America, Europe, Asia and Africa and in a robust learning environment online.
+Founded in 1915, Webster is an independent nonprofit university with students studying at campus locations in North America, Europe and Asia, and in a robust learning environment online.
 With its main campus in St. Louis, Missouri, USA, Webster University comprises an action-oriented global network of faculty, staff, students and alumni who forge powerful bonds with each other and with their communities around the globe.

 About WINS Programs